 Buy cheap, buy twice, invest in the goods, and you’ll be repaid 500 million times over.

 By the way, it’s useless to resist, as I’ve written the feel-good movie of the year for people with – brains!

 MUSIC UP —

-‘Adventures in Paradise’ a story of tabloid vandalism set against great wealth, poverty, rancid cynicism, corruption, betrayal of decency and innocence … with many great comic turns … Clive and Aurora find redemption from the tabloid life through their adventures together … and love.
+‘Adventures in Paradise’ a story of tabloid vandalism set against great wealth, poverty, corruption, betrayal of decency and innocence … with many great comic turns.
+Clive and Aurora find redemption from the tabloid life through their investigative adventures together and love … Ahh …

-NOTE: I do not claim ownership rights to any of the photographic or graphic materials used to illustrate my ideas or represent persons, places, or products (like hotels, restaurants, teddy bears, or yachts) when blogging about ‘Adventures in Paradise’, or my other screenplays or various ideas at europabridge.wordpress.com.
+- NOTE: I do not claim ownership rights to any of the photographic or graphic materials used to illustrate my ideas or represent persons, places, or products (like hotels, restaurants, teddy bears, or yachts) when blogging about ‘Adventures in Paradise’, or my other screenplays or various ideas at europabridge.wordpress.com.
 I do claim absolute authorial copyrights for my screenplays, and for all the literary works I have written for television and film, as well as for short stories, or novels, and anything I discuss here or tweet about on Twitter.
 When tagging photos, I have tried to be descriptive or to refer to the website where the photo was featured.
-Many photos are in the public domain; others were being used in the same way I use them – on blog sites or fan sites – simply to represent persons or as a tribute to their personages, or to suggest certain possibilities.
+Many photos are in the public domain; others were being used in the same way I use them – on blog sites or fan sites ~ to represent persons or as a tribute to their personages, or to suggest certain possibilities.
 No photo is ever used to malign or harm a person’s reputation.
-The one exception to this is my reference to former President Richard Nixon, in my Died of TV Guide blog.
-However, as he resigned in disgrace from the Presidency, for snooping, I would hope my use of his photo would make sense in the context of my critique of freedom of speech, invasion of privacy, and the creation of an enemies list.